 You invest money to make more money.
 And one of the most important things you can do to get better at investing is to reflect on your traits and habits and compare them with those of successful investors.

 The good news?
 If you lack some of those characteristics, there is a lot you can do to improve or make up for what you’re missing.

-While you might be able to address some of your weaknesses without assistance, don’t be afraid to seek the help of others.
-You may even have to spend some money to make more money in the end.
+While you might be able to address some of your weaknesses without assistance, don’t be afraid to seek the help of others, including a financial coach.
+You may have to spend some money to make more money in the end.

 Just remember that everyone can learn how to invest.
 And the sooner you learn about and understand concepts like compound interest, the more time your money will have to grow.